JakeD520/Lucian/03_Episodes/S01E01/Scene 4.md

 Evander lowers the joint toward her.
 She takes a drag with practiced ease.

-_Nearby, another COUPLE lies among the plushies - the MAN strategically covering himself with what appears to be a large elephant plush toy, while his FEMALE PARTNER lies on her back, completely unselfconscious in her nudity._
+_Nearby, another COUPLE lies among the plushies - the MAN strategically covering himself with what a large elephant plush toy, while his FEMALE PARTNER lies on her back, completely unselfconscious in her nudity._

 _The entire scene is surreal, philosophical - like if Alan Watts had been reborn as a hedonistic guru in a toy store._